 - shaking chills, or rigors

 Viral pneumonia may have some of the same symptoms, but the symptoms tend to be less severe.

 Bacterial pneumonia requires treatment with antibiotics.
-Viral pneumonia does not require antibiotics unless it causes a secondary bacterial infection.
+Antibiotics do not help treat viral pneumonia unless there is a secondary bacterial cause.

 A doctor will be able to diagnose viral pneumonia.